Last updated on April 23rd, 2025 at 01:05 am

 McLean Creek Campground is on the larger side, boasting 170 sites for winter camping, 96 powered sites and 74 unserviced sites.
 There are no water services in the winter, so make sure to pack plenty!
 The shower block is also closed in the winter months as is the store, so come to the site prepared.

-In winter all sites are first come first served.
 We had no issues with only two other groups camping in our whole loop the night we were there, however we spoke to some people there who said over the weekend the site was almost completely full!
 Note as of 2023 all campsites at Mclean Creek are by reservation only.
 Luckily there is cell reception a five minute drive from the campground, so if you don’t make one before you arrive, you still can!
-It is possible to make reservations for McLean Creek Campground through the Alberta Parks reservation system here.

 Even though we were tent camping, we ended up staying in the A loop which, along with the B loop are the two loops for serviced sites.
 We found most of the sites here to offer a little more privacy being well treed, with some double sites.
 The unserviced sites are in loop C and D, comprising many smaller loops with sites around the middle of the loop.
 Great for getting sun in the winter and really quiet when it came to the number of campers set up in the middle of the week in March!